The Power-Set Construction for Tree Algebras: Non-linear trees

 The intended target for this definition are the free algebras.
-We start by noting that these satisfy the above conditions. \begin{Prop} The free $\bbT^\times$-algebra $\langle \bbT^\times A,\Flat^\times\rangle$ supports unravelling. \end{Prop} \begin{proof} By Lemma~\ref{Lem: un and re for trees} (e)~and~(b), we have
+We start by noting that these satisfy the above conditions. \begin{prop} The free $\bbT^\times$-algebra $\langle \bbT^\times A,\Flat^\times\rangle$ supports unravelling. \end{prop} \begin{proof} Using the operations $\un$~and~$\re$ from Definitions \ref{Def: un}~and~\ref{Def: re}, it follows by Lemma~\ref{Lem: un and re for trees} (e)~and~(b), that

 while the third condition follows by Lemma~\ref{Lem: dun commutes with Flat}\,(a). \end{proof}